bantex01/nagios_aws/README.md

         alias           nagios_alert_q
 }

-NOTE: This can be slightly annoynig when you are creating alarms for volumes as you have to create host definitions for them all!
+NOTE: This can be slightly annoying when you are creating alarms for volumes as you have to create host definitions for them all!

 ## sqs_process.cfg